 A taxi is certainly not the cheapest way to travel, but if there are a few of you, it can be quite a good option.

-The trip by taxi from Padang Besar to the jetty is about 45 Kilometres and should cost about 50 MYR.
+The trip distance by taxi from Padang Besar to the jetty at Kuala Perlis (jarak Padang Besar ke Kuala Perlis Jeti) is about 45 kilometres and the fare (tambang) should cost about 50 MYR.

 Avoid the taxi drivers at the station exits and go to the official taxi stand in town.

 The taxi stand is located up some concrete stairs after the first roundabout exit to your left, as you come out of the main land border crossing.